flowdock/api-docs/docs/Messages.md

 * `user` &ndash; Numerical user id of user (as string)
 * `sent` &ndash; Timestamp when message was sent.
 Milliseconds since Jan 1st, 1970.
 * `flow` &ndash; Identifier of flow.
 See [Flows](Flows).
-* `id` &ndash; Incremental if of message.
+* `id` &ndash; Incremental id of message.
 Unique only in flow scope.
 * `attachments` &ndash; List of file attachments related to this message.
 Example:

 ```javascript